DulangiK/DulangiK/readme.md

 - BSc (Honours) degree in Information Technology and Management | University of Moratuwa | Jan 2016 - May 2020
 - MSc degree in Computer Science and Engineering | University of Moratuwa | April 2021 - May 2023
-- Master of Business Administration degree | University of Brittany | February 2022 - July 2023